danbopes/mtgbot-irc/ABOUT.md

 **Why is !`cardname` no longer working?**

 I decided that with so many bots in channels now-a-days (moobot, nightbot, fishbot, etc...), this functionality conflicted a lot with commands of these bots.
 Now, you will need to prefix the cardname with !card or !oracle, and it should work like normal.
-I may add functionality for streamers to re-enable this option for specific channels in the future.
+To renable this functionality, you can type `!defaultcommand !card`.